open-contracting/kingfisher-process/docs/data-model.rst

 Collections are a set of data that are handled separately.

-A collection is defined uniquely by a combination of all the variables listed below.
+A collection is defined uniquely by a combination of all the 5 variables listed below.

 * Name.
 A String.
 Can be anything you want.
 * Date.
 The date the collection started.
 * Sample.
 A Boolean flag.

-A collection is also given a numeric ID.

 Collections have a set of flags on them that describe what operations to do on them.
 These are: